 - to confess any sins, doubts or worries we are battling with and thank Him for His forgiveness and peace.

-When you develop the habit of spending time studying God’s word, you start to love it.
-This post highlights the beautiful benefits of loving God’s word.
+When you develop the habit of spending time studying God’s word, you start to love His word.
 The more we abide in God’s word, the more He abides in us.